Arizona’s Sean Miller adds international flavor to roster

 The top-rated recruit among Arizona’s new international players is Lithuanian 6-foot-9 forward Azuolas Tubelis, who signed along with his twin brother, 6-6 Tautvilas.

-The class also includes Estonian point guard Kerr Kriisa, French center Daniel Batcho, Mexican small forward Bennedict Mathurin and Turkish forward Tibet Gorener, who played for Orange Lutheran High School in Southern California last season.
+The class also includes Estonian point guard Kerr Kriisa, French center Daniel Batcho, Canadian small forward Bennedict Mathurin and Turkish forward Tibet Gorener, who played for Orange Lutheran High School in Southern California last season.

 Though the class doesn’t have one surefire one-and-done player like in years past, the depth and overall talent landed Arizona at No. 5 overall in the 247 Sports composite.